Runqing-forMost/TS3-Net/README.md

 ### Notation

-This is the early version of codes for our paper ``When Sparse Neural Network Meets Label Noise Learning: A Multi-Stage Learning Framework`` (Under Review).
+Codes for our paper ``When Sparse Neural Network Meets Label Noise Learning: A Multi-Stage Learning Framework`` (TNNLS 2022).
 Ubuntu 16 or 18 are ok for adoption.

 ### Run